Exponential rate of convergence in current reservoirs: Graphical construction

 \section{Graphical construction}

-Following the so called Harris graphical construction, we realize the coupled process in a probability space $(\Om,P)$ where several independent Poisson processes are defined.
+Following the so-called Harris graphical construction, we realize the coupled process in a probability space $(\Omega, \mathcal{F}, P)$ where several independent Poisson processes are defined.

-{\bf Definition.} The probability space $(\Om,P)$.
-The elements $\om\in \Om$ have the form
+\begin{Definition*} The probability space $(\Omega, \mathcal{F}, P)$.
+The elements $\omega\in\Om$ have the form

 where each entry is a sequence in $\mathbb R_+$ whose elements are interpreted as times.
-Under $P$, the entries are independent Poisson processes: each one of the $\und t^{(x)}$ has intensity $1/2$, all the others have each intensity $\eps j/2$.
+Under $P$, the entries are independent Poisson processes: each one of the $\und t^{(x)}$ has intensity $1/2$, and all the others have each intensity $\eps j/2$. \end{Definition*}